Armand Laurienté

-Armand Gaëtan Laurienté (born 4 December 1998) is a French professional footballer who plays as a forward or left winger for Italian club Sassuolo.
+Armand Gaëtan Laurienté (born 4 December 1998) is a professional footballer who plays as a forward or left winger for club Sassuolo.

-Club career
+Career

-On 23 July 2018, Laurienté signed his first professional contract with Rennes and immediately went on loan to Orléans in Ligue 2.
-He made his professional debut with the club in a 2–0 league loss to Lens on 27 July 2018.
-Laurienté was then loaned to FC Lorient the subsequent season.
-Laurienté returned to Rennes in January 2019.
-Laurienté was then loaned to FC Lorient the subsequent season and joined them permanently.
+Born in metropolitan France, Laurienté is of Guadeloupean descent.
+On 23 July 2018, he signed his first professional contract with Rennes and immediately went on loan to Orléans in Ligue 2.
+Laurienté made his professional debut with the club in a 2–0 league loss against Lens on 27 July.
+Laurienté moved to FC Lorient the following season on loan and returned to Rennes in January 2019.
+He moved to FC Lorient on another loan the following season and joined them permanently.
 On 31 August 2022, Laurienté signed with Sassuolo in Italy.

-International career

-Laurienté is a France youth international.

-Personal life

-Born in metropolitan France, Laurienté is of Guadeloupean descent.